SumoLogic/fluentd-kubernetes-sumologic/README.md

 | `EXCLUDE_POD_REGEX` | ✔ | ✘ | ✘ | ✘ |
 | `EXCLUDE_UNIT_REGEX` | ✘ | ✘ | ✘ | ✔ |
 | `TIME_KEY` | ✔ | ✘ | ✘ | ✘ |

+### FluentD stops processing logs
+When dealing with large volumes of data (TB's from what we have seen), FluentD may stop processing logs, but continue to run.
+This issue seems to be caused by the [scalability of the inotify process](https://github.com/fluent/fluentd/issues/1630) that is packaged with the FluentD in_tail plugin.
+If you encounter this situation, setting the `ENABLE_STAT_WATCHER` to `false` should resolve this issue.

 ### Override environment variables using annotations
 You can override the `LOG_FORMAT`, `SOURCE_CATEGORY` and `SOURCE_NAME` environment variables, per pod, using [Kubernetes annotations](https://kubernetes.io/docs/concepts/overview/working-with-objects/annotations/).
 For example: